abtin/notes/2021/May.md

 - I would be looking at Rust as I've heard it is used in ML work in conjunctions with python.
 I wished if Go had all the ML libraries, though.
 The code would me way more readable.
 - Hybrid-cloud with fast or near real-time performance/through put requirements is a joke.
 Either do it on-prem or do it on cloud.
 - There is a price to anything.
 Price of software development for cloud is not cheap and more people would learn this.

 #####   What I'm doing:
 - I had to re-write my cloud solution in 3 ways and do some fine tuning to get the result I needed.
 I may liberate some demo code out.

 #####   Today I learned:
 ---

+### May 10, 2021

+#####   Thoughts, Ideas, Opinions:
+- I got interested to use new problem solving strategies I learned in doing my work.
+- I need to re-think a lot of ideas and my opinions.
+Same way of thinking will result in same way of doing.
+And repeating the same thing and expecting a different result is definition of insanity!
+-
+#####   What I'm doing:
+- some bug fixes due to unexpected behavior of CloudRun.

+#####   Today I learned:
+---